cityofaustin/dts-equity-analysis-zones/maps/readme.md

 ### Updating or Restarting the App

 The tool is deployed in an RDS bastion EC2 instance.
-The Flask app runs behind the bastion's HAProxy service, which listens on port 80 and forwards requests matching the hostname `equitytool.austinmobility.io` to this Docker Compose stack.
+The Flask app runs behind the [bastion's HAProxy service](https://github.com/cityofaustin/dts-services-haproxy), which listens on ports 80 and 443 and forwards requests matching the hostname `equitytool.austinmobility.io` to this Docker Compose stack, using these [rules](https://github.com/cityofaustin/dts-services-haproxy/blob/main/haproxy.cfg#L62-L63).

 To update or restart the app, follow these steps: